rur/treetop/README.markdown

         {{ template "child" .Child }}
     </div>

+### Hijacking the Response

+The `treetop.Response` type implements `http.ResponseWriter`.
+Any handler can halt the executor and take full responsibility for the response by using one of the write methods of that interface<sup>2</sup>.

 ## Response Writer

 The Treetop Go library provides utilities for writing ad-hoc template responses when needed.
-PartialWriter and FragmentWriter wrap the `http.ResponseWriter`,
+PartialWriter and FragmentWriter wrap a supplied `http.ResponseWriter`.

+For example,

     func myHandler(w http.ResponseWriter, req *http.Request) {
         // check for treetop request and construct a writer